-6.1 Production Imbalance Settlement
+6.1 Imbalance Settlement Calculation

-The production imbalance volumes are calculated based on received settlement data.
+The imbalance volumes are calculated based on received settlement data.
 The calculation is performed per MBA at BRP level and includes data from the parties in the BRP's balance hierarchy, using relations in the structure information (e.g. BRP's responsibility over REs).

-The production imbalance is composed of a BRP's production plan, production and production imbalance adjustment.
-A balance deviation in the production imbalance arises when there is a difference between the production and the production plan.
-If the BRP produces less electricity than it planned to produce, in other words the production volume is smaller than the production plan, there is a deficit in the production imbalance, and the BRP purchases imbalance power from eSett in order to cover the deficit.
+The imbalance is composed of a BRP's trades, consumption, production, MGA imbalance and imbalance adjustment up and down.
+For example, a balance deviation in the imbalance arises when there is a difference between the consumption, production and electricity purchases (if the BRP consumes or sells more electricity than it produced and purchased), there is a deficit in the imbalance, and the BRP is required to purchase the imbalance power from eSett in order to cover the deficit.

-Correspondingly, if the BRP produces more electricity than it planned to produce, in other words the production volume is greater than the production plan, there is a surplus in the production imbalance, and the balance responsible party sells imbalance power to eSett in order to take care of the surplus.
+Correspondingly, if the BRP produces or purchases more electricity than it consumed and sold, there is a surplus in the imbalance, and the balance responsible party sells imbalance power to eSett in order to take care of the surplus.